MatthewWurl/SwiftUI-Pokedex/README.md

 - [ ] Fetch Pokemon detail information from API endpoint
 ### Medium Priority
 - [ ] Add a filter option for the home view
-- [ ] Add a sort by option (Sort by ID, name, height, weight)
+- [ ] Add functionality to sort by option (Sort by ID, name, height, weight)
-- [ ] Add a settings view (i.e. to change display style, measurement system, etc.)
+- [ ] Update settings view (i.e. to change display style, measurement system, etc.)
 ### Low Priority
 - [ ] Add ability to favorite Pokemon and have them displayed first